google/WebFundamentals/src/content/en/updates/2017/09/picture-in-picture.md

 So what do you think?
 Please submit your feedback and raise issues in the [Picture In Picture WICG repository].
 We're eager to hear your thoughts!

-## Prevent PiP
+## Prevent Auto PiP

-There is one way you can prevent video to go PiP in Chrome while the API is not implemented yet.
-This hack will certainly stop working at some point, but here it is:
+There is one way you can prevent video to go automatically PiP in Chrome while the Web API is not implemented yet.

-    // TODO: Replace with real hack.
-    video.pleaseDontGoPiP({'foo': 'bar'});
+Warning: This hack will certainly stop working at some point.

+    // Nasty hack ahead!
+    window.addEventListener('resize', function() {
+      if (!document.fullscreenElement) {
+        return;
+      }

+      var minimumScreenSize = 0.33;
+      var screenArea = screen.width * screen.height;
+      var windowArea = window.outerHeight * window.outerWidth;

+      // If the size of the window relative to the screen is less than a third,
+      // let's assume we're in PiP and exit fullscreen to prevent Auto PiP. if ((windowArea / screenArea) < minimumScreenSize) {
+        document.exitFullscreen();
+      }
+    });

 {% include "comment-widget.html" %}